-This is the best option; there are many audio frameworks/languages that do this, such as csound, faust, Juce/c++, and so on.
-However, these lack the ability to control Ableton back; the control flow is mostly one-way.
-Even, e.g. synchronizing with the host can be harder.
+OK, you have some weird thing you want to do with audio processing.
+There are many audio frameworks/languages that do this, such as csound, faust, Juce/c++, and so on.
+These lack the ability to control Ableton - they don’t know anything about their host environment.
+Even, e.g. synchronizing with the host can be fiddly.

-So, let’s say you really want to automate Ableton in some new and exciting ways.
+So, let’s say you really want to automate Ableton itself, in some new and exciting ways.

 Max for live

-Max4live is an API accessed only through a clunky “arty codey” quasi-friednly programming language MaxMSP, whose chief selling points are that that
+Max4live is an API accessed only through a clunky “arty codey” quasi-friendly programming language MaxMSP, whose chief selling points are that that

 - sync with supercollider: atk.scsync handles tempo-syncing with supercollider.
 You can use Jack to plug the two together, and ignore the worst of Ableton.

-- Sebastian Tomczak is a patient saint who creates wonderfully simple hacks using Max and Live, probably hundreds by now, and they all do simple but wonderful things that do not involve butting against the limitations of the platform.
+- Sebastian Tomczak is a patient saint who creates simple hacks using Max and Live, probably hundreds by now, and they all do elegant and wonderful things that do not involve butting against the limitations of the platform.

 On the plus side, the API is rich - you can do DSP and MIDI inside Ableton.
 It’s also officially supported by the manufacturer.
 Moreover, Max for Live does have a lot of market-share and hence a lot of community around it, which makes up for a many evils.
 Then again, there are other fetishes for putting weird things on penis that likely have an even larger community, and lots of those have more entertaining failure modes if you do them on stage.